CarlosSanchez01/R_course_intro/README.md

 ```
 Then you can go to "tools" > version control > commit

+Inside the commit menu you will see which changes you have made in relation to the files in the respository, you will need to "stage" them and then commit

 Once you commit then you need to push it to the respository branch

 # Rmarkdown